Tyrn/wei/the-insider-en.typ

 #chapter("The Sixth Chapter,")[where  company AC  declares its real  name  while Mr. Shavash  mentions
-several unexpected thoughts about democracy's drawbacks.]
+several unexpected thoughts about democracy's drawbacks]

      The announcement of  the investment auction for the acquisition of  the state-owned block of shares was published in the government's White Herald a